How to Make the Most of a Tour in Morocco

 If you are looking for the ultimate cultural experience in Morocco, take a trip to Fes.
 This ancient imperial city boasts a vast medina and some of the largest walled cities in the world.
 With many museums, historic sites, and fascinating souks, this Moroccan city is sure to be a memorable experience.
 Your Local Designer will design and customize a trip that takes you through the most important parts of this beautiful city.

 Day two of your trip departs from Imlil, a city near the Moroccan highland city of Ouarzazate.
 You will drive through the High Atlas Mountains, passing through the Tizi-n-Tichka Pass, the highest road pass in Morocco.
-En route, you will come across Berber villages dotting the countryside.
+Moreover, en route, you will come across Berber villages dotting the countryside.
 A visit to Ait Benhaddou, a UNESCO World Heritage Site, is also a must on your Morocco tour.
 This ancient fortress city is the inspiration for many of the movies made in Morocco.

 Tour in Morocco: Ourazazate